 Try to supply your own answer before reading the options provided

-Read the question whilst covering the choices provided with your hand.
+Read the question while covering the choices provided with your hand.
 Try to answer the question yourself THEN read through the choices.
 Doing this allows you to make a more accurate choice.

 Accept the questions at face value